 STRENGTH AND CONDITIONING COACH

-Paul Goodman is in his fifth season with the Blackhawks after being named Strength and Conditioning Coach on June 25, 2008.
+Paul Goodman is in his seventh season with the Blackhawks after being named Strength and Conditioning Coach in June 2008.

 Goodman, 39, joined the Blackhawks after serving six years as Head Strength and Conditioning Coach at the University of Vermont.
 In 2006, the National Strength and Conditioning Association (NSCA) named Goodman the State/Provincial Director of the Year, and he also was a finalist for the NSCA’s College Strength and Conditioning Professional of the Year award.
 In addition to UVM, Goodman also spent time with USA Women’s Hockey and the New York Rangers.

 Goodman is a 1996 graduate of the University of Wisconsin, and he received his master’s degree in 2002 while serving as a member of the Badgers’ strength and conditioning staff.